Why Women are Shaking up the Real Estate Industry

 Women pay more attention to detail

-According to a recent British study recorded in the British Journal of Psychology last year, women are better at focussing on things at close range, while men consider the big picture.
+According to a recent British study recorded in the British Journal of Psychology last year, women are better at focusing on things at close range, while men consider the big picture.
 This is possibly due to the hunter-gatherer past and how we’ve evolved over time.
 Paying attention to detail is critical for the real estate industry.
 Paying attention to small details, statements, concerns and opportunities puts you in a very good selling position.
 When you pay attention, you’re better set to provide solutions.

 Women are easy to deal with